sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out the *guṇadhana* and the sum of a series in geometrical progression :

-[40](# "See note under 93, Chap.
-II.").
+40[^204].
 The first term (of a series in geometrical progression), when multiplied by that self-multiplied product of the common ratio, in which (product) the frequency of the occurrence of the common ratio is measured by the number of terms (in the series), gives rise to the *guṇadhana*.
 And it has to be understood that this (*guṇadhana*), when diminished by the first term and (then) divided by the common ratio lessened by *one*, becomes the sum of the series in geometrical progression.

+[^204]: "See note under 93, Chap.
+II."

 The rule for finding out the last term in a geometrically progressive series as well as the sum of that (series) :-

-[41](# "See note under 95, Chup.
-II.").
+41[^205].
 The *antyadhana* or the last term of a series in geometrical progression is the *guṇadhana* of (another series) wherein the number of terms is less by *one*.
 This (*antyadhana*), when multiplied by the common ratio and (then) diminished by the first term and (then)divided by the common ratio lessened by *one*, gives rise to the sum (of the series).

+[^205]: "See note under 95, Chup.
+II."

 *An example in illustration thereof.*

 42. In relation to a series in geometrical progression, the first term is $\\frac{1}{8}$, the common ratio is $\\frac{1}{4}$ and the number of terms is here 5.
 Tell me quickly the sum and the last term of that (series).

-The first term, the common ratio and the number of terms, in relation to the *guṇadhana* and the sum of a series in geometrical progression, should also be found out by means of the rules stated already [(in the last chapter)](# "For these rules, see 97, 98, 101 and 103, Chap.
-II.").
+The first term, the common ratio and the number of terms, in relation to the *guṇadhana* and the sum of a series in geometrical progression, should also be found out by means of the rules stated already (in the last chapter)[^206].

+[^206]: "For these rules, see 97, 98, 101 and 103, Chap.
+II."

 The rule for finding out the (common) first term of two series having the same sum, one of them being in arithmetical progression and the other in geometrical progression, their optionally chosen number of terms being equal and the similarly chosen common difference and common ratio also being equal in value.